 By Joe Cross

 It’s super exciting for me to reflect on my 60 Day Reboot.
 I get to relive my experience and it’s fascinating to recall those moments where I really started to feel different.
-I’m sharing these entries as part of the celebration of our 2nd anniversary of Fat, Sick & Nearly Dead but don’t miss the other exciting giveaways and contests to our anniversary celebration – we’re giving away a Breville Juice Fountain Crush a Day for 60 days.
-We have 46 more juicers to give away so don’t miss out.
+I’m sharing these entries as part of the 2nd Anniversary celebration of Fat, Sick & Nearly Dead.

 Now let’s take a look at Day 14 of my 60 Day Reboot…